Canine NeuroPark® ©2025

 Rehabilitation and strength

-Members have access to video tutorials explaining the benefits of the different stations and introducing them to your dog.
+Members have access to video tutorials explaining the benefits of the different stations and how to introduce them to your dog.

 Pain and illness are the leading causes of many so-called "bad behaviours".
 We recommend all members get their dogs checked by a vet and a registered animal physiotherapist or qualified animal osteopath.
 Neuropark proudly works with the best Animal Physiotherapists from Animal Physio NZ and their Registered Associates.